FSD-BhushanBJ/scos-detox-mobile-automation/README.md

-# Detox Mobile Automation Project
+# Detox Mobile Automation Excerise 5

 ## Project Overview
 This project contains mobile automation testing using Detox for a React Native application.
 The purpose of this exercise is to learn and implement End-to-End (E2E) testing for mobile applications.